Aantrreksh/sql-query/deprecation.md

 * The service will be removed from the {{site.data.keyword.cloud_notm}} catalog on 18 February 2024, and no new instances can be created after that date.
 Your existing instances created before this date will continue to run until 18 January 2025.
 * This deprecation means that support including updates, bug fixes, and technical support for the product is no longer available effective 18 January 2025.
-* Any remaining instances will be permanently disabled and deleted as of 18 July 2025, including any user data.
+* Any remaining instances will be permanently disabled and deleted as of 18 JanuaryJ 2025, including any user data.
 * No support cases can be opened after 18 January 2025.
 * An equivalent product is available for you to start migrating to today.
 For more information, see [Migrating to {{site.data.keyword.iae_full}}](#migrate-analytics-engine).
 <!-- * An equivalent product is not available for purchase from {{site.data.keyword.IBM}} at this time. -->